Alibaba-NLP/KB-NER/README.md

 ```
 Please refer to [this table](#Recommended-Training-and-Testing-Data-for-Each-Language) to decide the training dataset for each language.

-**Note:** this model and the following two model are trained on both the training and development sets.
+**Note:** this model and the following two models are trained on both the training and development sets.
 As a result, the development F1 score should be about 100 during training.

 #### Training the multilingual models

-Training multilingual models need to download `xlm-roberta-large-ft10w`, which is a continue pretrained model over the shared task data.
+`xlm-roberta-large-ft10w` is required to train the multilingual models, which is a continue pretrained model over the shared task data.
 Run:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --config config/xlmr-large-pretuned-tuned-wiki-first_3epoch_1batch_4accumulate_0.000005lr_10000lrrate_multi_monolingual_crf_fast_norelearn_sentbatch_sentloss_withdev_finetune_saving_amz_doc_wiki_v3_ner24.yaml
 ```